 This Reuben Bake recipe has all the layers of your favorite Reuben sandwich!

 First, we have baked dough layer, then Swiss cheese layer, corned beef layer, sauerkraut with Thousand Island dressing layer, another layer of cheese and finish with rolled crescent rolls dough, brushed with egg white and sprinkled with caraway seeds.

 Baking Tips For Reuben Bake

 - You can also use pastrami instead of sliced corned beef.
-Actually a Reuben with pastrami instead of corned beef is actually called a Rachel (same would go for turkey instead of corned beef).
+Actually, a Reuben with pastrami instead of corned beef is actually called a Rachel (the same would go for turkey instead of corned beef).

 - What should you do if you love Reuben and do not eat meat?
 We have a way out for you: use portabella mushrooms instead of the corned beef.
 Saute mushrooms first and press them with a paper towel so they would not release any extra moisture.
 Use them instead of the corn beef layer!

 - Make sure you drain the sauerkraut really well.
 Any excess juices will make your Reuben bake soggy.

 - If you are a pickle lover, you can add some chopped pickles after the sauerkraut layer.

 - It won’t be a problem if you use shredded Swiss cheese instead of sliced cheese.

 Reuben bake can be frozen for up to one month in a standing freezer or 3 months in a deep freezer.
 Just wrap it up well in plastic wrap and aluminum foil before freezing.